Nissen fundoplication: Mechanism of relief

 Whenever the stomach contracts, it also closes off the esophagus instead of squeezing stomach acids into it.
 This prevents the reflux of gastric acid (in GERD).
 Although antacids and PPI drug therapy can reduce the effects of reflux acid, successful surgical treatment has the advantage of eliminating drug side-effects and damaging effects from other components of reflux such as bile or gastric contents.
 The Nissen fundoplication reduces reflux by reinforcing the LES by increasing LES pressure and increasing the LES length.

 Effectiveness

 Nissen (complete) fundoplication is generally considered to be safe and effective, with a mortality rate of less than 1% and many of the most common post-operative complications minimized or eliminated by the partial fundoplication procedures now more commonly used.
 Studies have shown that after 10 years, 89.5% of patients are still symptom-free.
+However, more recent systematic reviews suggest that while initial outcomes are favorable, the long-term efficacy of laparoscopic Nissen fundoplication may decline over time, with reoperation rates exceeding 16% and an increased need for proton pump inhibitors at 10 years post-surgery.
 When compared to stand alone medical therapy with PPIs, Nissen fundoplication has been found to be superior in reducing acid reflux as well as the symptoms associated with reflux.
 Fundoplication was found to be better at increasing LES pressure than PPI therapy, whilst having similar risk for adverse events.
 In patients with non-acid reflux, a hiatal hernia, or respiratory symptoms, surgical intervention was found to be more effective at controlling symptoms than PPIs alone.